graphql-aspnet/graphql-aspnet.github.io/docs/reference/how-it-works.md

 **Concerning the N+1 Problem**

-If you're reading this document you're probably aware of the [N+1 problem](https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a) and the concept of Data Loaders as they relate to GraphQL.
+If you're reading this document you're probably aware of the [N+1 problem](https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a) and the concept of Data Loaders as they relate to other GraphQL implementations.
 The section in this documentation on [batch operations](../controllers/batch-operations) covers it in detail, but suffice it to say this library can handle 1:1, 1:N and N:N relationships with no trouble.
 These are implemented as type extensions through controller methods.

 Lets use a scenario where we query a set of managers and for each manager, their employees; setting up a 1:N concern.
 Using a `[BatchTypeExtension]` we can query all the needed children at once then split them out to the individual managers.